rostam/GTeaShell/README.md

 # GTeaShell
-A alternative version of GraphTea [http://www.graphtheorysoftware.com/] which can be executed from Linux-shell easier.
+A alternative version of GraphTea [http://www.graphtheorysoftware.com/] which can be executed easier from Linux-shell.